ned14/pcpp/Readme.rst

 A full, detailed list of known non-conformance with the C99 standard is below.

+Note that most of this preprocessor was written originally by David Beazley to show off his excellent Python Lex-Yacc library PLY (http://www.dabeaz.com/ply/) and is hidden in there without being at all obvious given the number of Stackoverflow questions which have asked for a pure Python C preprocessor implementation.
+This implementation fixes a lot of conformance bugs (the original was never intended to rigidly adhere to the C standard) and adds in a test suite based on the C11 preprocessor torture samples plus the mcpp preprocessor test suite.
+Still, this project would not be possible without David's work, so please take off your hat towards him.

 What's working:
 ---------------
 - Digraphs and Trigraphs
 - line continuation operator '``\``'
-- C99 correct elimination of comments
+- C99 correct elimination of comments and maintenance of whitespace in output.
 - :c:`__DATE__`, :c:`__TIME__`, :c:`__FILE__`, :c:`__LINE__`.
 Note that :c:`__STDC__` et al are NOT defined by
   default, you need to define those manually before starting preprocessing.
 - Object :c:`#define`
 - Function :c:`#define macro(...)`

-  - currently retokenisation and reexpansion after expansion is not implemented
+  - Retokenisation and reexpansion after expansion is C99 compliant.

 - :c:`#undef`
 - :c:`#include "path"`, :c:`<path>` and :c:`PATH`